Trust types and codes

 Qualifying environmental trust (QET)

-Generally, this is a trust resident in Canada or a province, or a corporation resident in Canada that is licensed or otherwise authorized under the laws of Canada or a province to carry on in Canada the business of offering to the public its services as trustee, or that is not an excluded trust and maintained at that time for the sole purpose of funding the reclamation of a qualifying site in Canada or in the province that is, or may become, required to be maintained under the terms of a qualifying contract, or a qualifying law, and that had been used primarily for, or for any combination of:
+Generally, this is a trust resident in Canada with a trustee that is either the Crown or a corporation resident in Canada that is licensed or otherwise authorized under the laws of Canada or a province to carry on in Canada the business of offering to the public its services as trustee.
+The trust is maintained for the sole purpose of funding the reclamation of a qualifying site in Canada that had been used primarily for, or for any combination of:

 - the operation of a mine